Written by Benjamin Baillon

 - Sell the content on your own platform

-The legal PLR in France therefore makes it possible to build digital products without starting from scratch, while remaining within a secure legal framework.
+Legal PLR in France thus allows you to build digital products without starting from scratch, while remaining within a secure legal framework.

-Even with a PLR license, certain practices remain prohibited or limited.
+Even with a PLR license, some practices remain prohibited or limited.

-- Claiming authorship of the original work if the license prohibits it
+- Claim authorship of the original work if the license prohibits it

-- Reselling the PLR with the same PLR rights if it is not permitted
+- Resell PLR with the same PLR rights if not authorized

-- Using the content in a deceptive or fraudulent manner
+- Use the content in a misleading or fraudulent manner

 Each PLR license is different.
-Reading the terms and conditions is not optional, it is mandatory.
+Reading the terms is not optional; it is an obligation.

 Understanding the different types of PLR licenses